 My middle daughter is quickly becoming self-proficient in the kitchen.
 She’s in charge of any potato dish.
 She also sets the table just lovely.
 I never have to check the placement of a fork or wine glass with her!

-My husband is in charge of the prime rib.
+My husband is in charge of the prime rib or tenderloin.
 My son loves cooking meats – frying, grilling, all of it.
 He loves thermometers!
 He wants to work in a butcher shop when he’s older.

 Let it go